 I support Twin’s work on gender justice and Price Risk Management with coffee, cocoa and groundnuts farmers.
 I first worked for Twin and Twin Trading in 2000-2007, as part of the coffee trading team and on training for staff and producer partners.
 Since 2010, I have been working as an independent consultant, focusing on capacity building with producer organisations in tea, coffee and cocoa.
 I specialise in participatory methodologies, including GALS (Gender Action Learning Systems) and Participatory Video.
 I have been a Twin Associate since 2012.

 James Astuhuaman, Associate (Peru)

-I have been supporting Twin on the design and management of coffee projects in South America since 2013.
-I monitor and measure the progress of activities and also act as a facilitator in the counselling and training of partner’s cooperatives members, using different methodologies and tools.
+I have supported Twin on the design and management of coffee projects in South America since 2013.
+I monitor and measure the progress of activities and also act as a facilitator in training partner’s cooperatives members, using different methodologies and tools.
 After graduating with an Agronomy Engineering degree in Lima, I spent time in USA as an intern at an organic farm.
 Back in Peru I worked as an auditor in a certification body and as a Project Manager for National and International funds.
 I have significant experience in value chain development and knowledge on the coffee and cocoa sectors.

 Pascasie Nyirandege, Associate (Rwanda)

 My focus as a Twin Associate is gender justice and Fairtrade and organic certification.
 I coordinate pilot projects of the Gender Action Learning System (GALS) and work primarily in Rwanda, Uganda and the DRC, providing capacity building for producer organisations.
 In 1998, I started work as a Gender and Food Security Officer at Action Aid, and then went on to be a Liaison officer for Fairtrade International (FLO).